kshi2000/doconnect-website/README.md

-# Getting Started with the wesite
+# Getting Started with the website

   ## To run the website on browser: